YerayPadial/YerayPadial/README.md

 Hi!
 I'm Yeray Padial, a programmer focused on full-stack web development.
 I'm passionate about building efficient solutions and constantly learning new technologies.
 I enjoy working with frameworks like Angular, Vue, and Laravel.

-- 🔧 Currently practicing with: A web app to manage appointments, employees, and consultations.
+- 🔧 Currently studying a Master's in AI and Data Analysis.
 - 📚 Always learning something new.
 - 🌱 Think, Reason, and Act.